fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ```

 The <i>onSubmit</i> callback has been passed down all the way from our patient list page.
-Basically it sends a HTTP POST request to our backend, adds the patient returned from the backend to our app's state and closes the modal.
+Basically, it sends an HTTP POST request to our backend, adds the patient returned from the backend to our app's state and closes the modal.
 If the backend returns an error, the error is displayed on the form.

 Here is our submit function: